It helps to be prepared for stresses and sudden cravings. We've got some great strategies to make sure you're taking care of your mind and body.

 Our non-judgemental Quit Specialists can provide practical tips and strategies to help you resist cravings and stay smokefree.
 If you'd prefer, you can also request a Quitline callback.
 People who call the Quitline are more likely to succeed at quitting.

-One way to reduce withdrawals like irritability and anxiety is to use a nicotine replacement therapy (NRT) product or quitting medication.
+One way to reduce withdrawal symptoms like irritability and anxiety is to use a nicotine replacement therapy (NRT) product or quitting medication.
 If you pair Quitline with either NRT (patches, gum, mouth spray, lozenge, Inhalator) or quitting medication (Champix/varenicline, Zyban/bupropion) you've got one of the most effective quitting methods.

 Dealing with stress and anxiety as a non-smoker